Fafa87/GuardiansOfTheMemory/README.md

 ## What?

+- `pip install gotm`
-- `draox.py` - the first protector: crude, not sophisticated but does the work
+- `python -m gotm.draox` - the first protector: crude, not sophisticated but does the work

 ## Where?